maettiya/naming-assistant/README.md

 # Tracklib Naming Assistant

-A static web tool for Tracklib suppliers to generate compliant pack filenames.
-Drop your `.wav` files, fill in the metadata, and get correctly formatted filenames — no guessing, no mistakes.
+A static web tool for Tracklib Sounds suppliers to generate compliant pack filenames.

-Built by a Tracklib supplier who got tired of renaming files by hand and second-guessing the format.
+Built by a Tracklib supplier who got tired of manually re-naming files.

 ## What It Does

-- **Drag & drop** `.wav` files — filenames are parsed for BPM, key, instrument, and category automatically
+- **Drag & drop** `.wav` files — filenames are parsed for BPM, key, instrument, and category
 - **Inline editing** — fix or fill in any field the parser couldn't detect
 - **Live filename generation** — see the Tracklib-compliant filename update as you type
 - **Duplicate detection** — flags any rows that would produce identical filenames
-- **One-click copy** — copies the filename (without `.wav`) straight to your clipboard for pasting into Finder/Explorer rename
+- **One-click copy** — copies the filename (without `.wav`) straight to your clipboard for pasting to rename

 ## Naming Format